SmartTokenLabs/TokenScript/doc/articles/data-object.md

 - If you live near Melbourne, Australia, participate [the meet-up on 22th Nov](https://meet.google.com/yix-kjmv-gsj)
 - Browse the [TokenScript project website](http://tokenscript.org) and the github repository (linked from that website).

-[^1]: If you want to inspect DER encodeded data you can use openssl:
+[^1]: DER is the default way to encode data in cryptography engineering.
+For example, Bitcoin signatures and X.509 certificates are encoded this way.
+If you want to inspect DER encodeded data, you can use openssl like this:

     $ echo -n 0x3012020118020102180A32303230303130313230 | xxd -r -p | openssl asn1parse -inform DER -i
     0:d=0  hl=2 l=  18 cons: SEQUENCE